 Praying Mantis and Pensions

 The Praying Mantis comes from the Greek word “mantikos”, which means prophet possibly because these insects’ forelegs are clasped together as if they are praying.
 If you try to sneak up on a Praying Mantis, you may be surprised that it will look over its shoulder at you.
-This is not because it has a sixth sense but because it has a flexible joint between the head and prothorax that enables it to swivel its heads.
+This is not because it has a sixth sense but because it has a flexible joint between the head and prothorax that enables it to swivel its head.
 This can make them very endearing insects.

 Then there is the Preying Mantis, otherwise known as claims management companies that have started to inhabit the pensions world.